Sreeja-Macha/AdvStats-ConjointAnalysis/README.md

 Thanks to:

-- Professor Prasad Naik, Co-founder of the MSBA program at UC Davis and professor for Advanced Statistics, whose teachings have been instrumental in the execution of this project.
+- Professor Prasad Naik, co-founder of the MSBA program at UC Davis and professor for Advanced Statistics, whose teachings have been instrumental in the execution of this project.
 - My classmates for their collaboration and contributions:

   - Sujai Aditya Muralidaran